"I am interacting with my son in a way I didn't think was possible."

 "Outstanding Training" - Richmond Adult Community College

-'On the Ball' is a programme of active learning for parents of children aged between 5-11years living in SW London.
+'On the Ball' is a programme of active learning for parents of children aged 5+ living in SW London.
 Teachers and support staff are welcome to attend.
 We use sport to help whole families learn about communication and sensory needs through our innovative course, designed and run by Action-attainment with our delivery partner, Brentford FC CST.
-We run On the Ball at Palewell Park, East Sheen.
-Until 2019 On the Ball was also held at Marlborough School, Isleworth as an after-school club.
+We run On the Ball at Palewell Park and Richmond Park Academy, East Sheen.
+Until 2019, and the Covid pandemic, On the Ball was also held at Marlborough School, Isleworth as an after-school club.
 We can help families to set up at schools, use our contact form, to register your interest.

 In 2022 we were hosted to meet parents, in person, at Lowther and Barnes Primary Schools to talk about neurodiversity.
-The On the Ball starts with a workshop for adults that explains how communication and sensory needs impact learning and inclusion for children.
+The On the Ball programme starts formally with a workshop for adults that explains how communication and sensory needs impact learning and inclusion for children.
 It also identifies strategies - from visual time-tables to sensory breaks - that can be used to support learning and help children join in activities at home and school.

-Families joining On the Ball provide information about their children to help Action-attainment create groups of children with similar abilities and an activity programme that aims to be accessible and rewarding.
 Over the full programme parents receive support and sign-posting from Action-attainment to additional services.
-Parents also start to share information with the other families.
+Parents also start to meet and share information with the other families.

 Our first in person parent workshops will be hosted by schools and will be open to any family, teacher or support worker, wanting to know more about how sensory and communication needs impact children's learning and inclusion.
-Our final wrap up workshop is designed to explore questions posed by families who have participated in the active learning with their children.
+We schedule a final wrap up workshop designed to explore questions posed by families who have participated in the active learning with their children.
 This final workshop includes information on anxiety and ways to support children's inclusion.

-On the Ball, 2021 was available free of charge to families due to the generous funding from Three Guineas Trust.
-Action-attainment is a not-for-profit community interest company relying on fundraising and family contributions to maintain our services.
+On the Ball, family sessions are available free of charge to families due to the generous funding from Three Guineas Trust.
+Action-attainment CIC is a not-for-profit community interest company relying on fundraising and family contributions to maintain our services.
 On-line workshops carry a suggested contribution of £16.
 Concessions available on all activities and can be requested using our contact form.

-To find out more about On the Ball or enquire about places for 2022
+To find out more about On the Ball or enquire about places or concessions for 2023